 I am under 25 years old or over 35 years old, can I still apply?

 - You can still apply, but the Trust will only consider candidates outside this age range in exceptional circumstances.
 Please note that the Trust selects influential young leaders who have the experience and potential necessary to make a substantial impact on the future development of their country/territory.
 Younger applicants may be encouraged to apply again in the future.

-- Please note that if you were within the age range when you applied for the 2020/1 programmes, you will still be considered for 2022/3 programmes, even if you are over 35 years old when applications reopen.
+- Please note that if you were within the age range when you applied for the 2020/1 programmes, you will still be considered for 2023 programme, even if you are over 35 years old when applications reopen.

 Can I apply again if my application has been unsuccessful?